ktjeal/phylogeny/README.md

 print(njtree) #prints the nj tree in text format Phylo.draw_ascii(njtree) #print the nj tree in basic dendrogram format
 ```
+The output will first generate the phylogenetic tree in plain text format (which contains the information about the tree but does not visualise it) and then dendogram format (which provides a basic visualisation of teh phylogenetic tree generated).

 6. Generate a tree plot and export it to phyloXML format:

 This prints the tree in a plot, however it is hard to edit the plot using BioPython so this code also enables the export of the tree into PhyloXML format so the phylogenetic tree can be visualised and edited in other software.